ottokruse/generative-ai-toolkit/README.md

                 timestamp=timestamp,
             )
 ```

+> Note: the above is exactly what happens for you if you use the `generative_ai_toolkit.run.evaluate.AWSLambdaRunner`, e.g. as is done by <a href="./{{ cookiecutter.package_name }}/lib/evaluation/measure.py">the evaluation Lambda function in the cookiecutter template</a>.

 > Note: if you run the above in AWS Lambda, the custom metrics will now be generated, because AWS Lambda writes to Amazon CloudWatch Logs automatically.
 Elsewhere, you would still need to send the lines from `stdout` to Amazon CloudWatch Logs.